Skip to Main Content

 There are multiple ways to search within Ovid.
 The example below will explore searching using "Advanced Search"

-Simple Search
+Simple Search in Ovid

 Analyze your research question and identify what your main key concepts are.
-Remember to add as many similar terms or synonyms with an "OR" to each concept to help broaden your search results.
+Remember to add as many similar terms or synonyms with an OR to each concept to help broaden your search results.
 This example will search on individual key concepts then combine searches to get the the final search.

 Example: Does caffeine have an effect on children?